Ultimate Guide to Contract Management: Benefits & Best Practices

 Once the negotiation phase concludes, and the contract is amended to incorporate any appropriate changes, the contract goes out for approval to all relevant teams.
 It is essential for the organization to have a proper workflow of the approval process for various types of contracts to ensure that approvals do not impede the contract cycle.
 Once the contract is approved and finalized, the execution by all relevant stakeholders starts based on all the specifications mentioned in the contract.

-The contract management doesn’t end when the contract gets executed.
-Post-execution, it is essential to ensure all involved stakeholders meet their obligations regarding their performance, timelines, payments, etc. Managing obligations enables compliance to all the contract specifications and provides that contract performance meets the business requirements.
+Contract management (CM) doesn’t end when the contract gets executed.
+Post-execution, it is essential to ensure all involved stakeholders meet their obligations regarding their performance, timelines, payments, etc. Managing responsibilities enables compliance to all the contract specifications and provides that contract performance meets the business requirements.

 Additionally, it is vital to periodically audit all contracts to measure performance and to identify any exposure to risks.
 Regular contract audits will help you identify and establish risk mitigation mechanisms.